-> A small, live TV streaming service, KlowdTV provides 81 channels for $9.99 per month.
+A small, live TV streaming service, KlowdTV provides 81 channels for $9.99 per month.
+However, the service is now offering a selection of channels to watch, completely for free.
 You’ll need their separate equipment purchase to watch, however.

-> Only available as a channel on LG TVs, LG Plus provides live TV channels for free.
+Only available as a channel on LG TVs, LG Plus provides live TV channels for free.

 Not quite a cord-cutting service, TV Everywhere is the go-to app service that most cable TV providers use to allow you to watch your TV anywhere through a mobile device.